brsynth/rpbasicdesign/README.md

                         rpSBML file from which enzymes UniProt IDs will be collected --parts_files PARTS_FILES [PARTS_FILES ...]
                         List of files providing available linkers and user parts (backbone, promoters, ...) for constructs.
-  --monocistronic MONOCISTRONIC
-                        Build monocistronic constructs.
-Default to false, ie polycistronic constructs will be generated.
   --lms_id LMS_ID       part ID to be used as the LMS methylated linker --lmp_id LMP_ID       part ID to be used as the LMP methylated linker --backbone_id BACKBONE_ID